 A new WHO air quality model confirms that 92% of the world's population lives in places where air quality levels exceed WHO limits.
 Some 3 million deaths a year are linked to exposure to outdoor air pollution.
 Indoor air pollution can be just as deadly.
 In 2012, an estimated 6.5 million deaths (11.6% of all global deaths) were associated with indoor and outdoor air pollution together. full report here

 September 5, 2016 ....
 Xinhua, China : Chinese scientists convert sand into soil with new method

-A 1.6-hectare sandy plot in Ulan Buh Desert in Inner Mongolia Autonomous Region, north China, has been transformed into fertile land.
+A 1.6-hectare sandy plot in Ulan Buh Desert in Inner Mongolia Autonomous Region, north China, has been transformed into fertile land, yielding rice, corn, tomatoes, watermelon and sunflowers, after being treated by the new method.
 [Photo/www.cqnews.net]

 A team of researchers from Chongqing Jiaotong University has developed a paste made of plant cellulose that, when added to sand, helps it retain water, nutrients and air.

 The paste is non-toxic, environmentally friendly, cheap, and suitable for mass production, they said.
 The cost of sand conversion is between 22,500 yuan and 40,500 yuan (3,373 to 6,071 U.S. dollars) per hectare, Yi said.
 (1,366 to 2,713 U.S. dollars per acre).

 Enabling plants to thrive in deserts just like in soil is a major breakthrough said, Li Jia'na, with the China Agro-technological Extension Association.
 Despite the lack of rainfall, Ulan Buh Desert has abundant underground water reserves, perfect to support irrigation.

 Large-scale desert control through the sand-to-soil conversion "must take into consideration the risks of excessive or undue exploitation of underground water resources," the paper said.